 UI and UX are terms that get thrown around frequently in the modern tech field.
 They are of equal importance in the world of interface design but can be pretty confusing, especially for those who are new to the practice.
-No worries, we get the frustration.
-We’re here to help guide you through the difference between UI and UX, what each of them stand for, and how a good CMS can benefit both.
+No worries, we get why this could be frustrating .
+We’re here to help guide you through the difference between UI and UX, what each of them stands for, and how a good CMS can benefit both.

 What is UI Design?

 UI is an acronym for User Interface, or more specifically, the visual format in which a user interacts and controls a computer/machine.
 This can be applied to things like icons, buttons and layout on a website.
 Think of the placement of important functions on a property management website.

 Menus are typically located in the standardized top left for the fastest navigation while the crucial call-to-action buttons are put front and center to put the most important functions in a prime location.
 The user interface influences how easy it is for the user to complete their required tasks while also appearing eye-catching and impressive.
 UI is what makes it possible for you to seamlessly interact with your phone everyday.

 Things like gear icons to represent settings, a phone to represent calls, and so on and so forth, all make it possible for you to not only operate your own phone but to also develop a sense of intuition for operating similar interfaces in the future.
 Every component of the User Interface is tirelessly worked over and considered in order to make the experience as easy as possible for the user.
 Now, speaking of experience, that leads us to our next acronym, UX.